Carrie Underwood Feels Lucky in Love With Mike Fisher! Get to Know the Country Star’s Husband

 Before Mike Fisher tied the knot with country superstar Carrie Underwood, the handsome hunk was paving quite the career for himself in professional sports.
 Ever since he was a young boy growing up in Ontario, Canada, Mike came to know and love the game of ice hockey.
+Keep scrolling to meet the singer’s husband.

 After playing the winter sport throughout his childhood and teen years, Mike made his NHL debut for the Ottawa Senators in the 1999-2000 season.
 For a series of years, the professional sportsman excelled as the team’s centerman until he was traded to the Nashville Predators in early 2011.